Internet-of-People/iop-message-protocol/TESTS.md

 ##### Description

+The test connects to TLS encrypted port of the node and does not initiate TLS handshake and waits.
+This should be detected as an inactive connection by the node after a while.

+###### Step 1:

 The test creates a TCP connection to the clNonCustomer port and does not initiate TLS handshake.
 Then it waits 180 seconds.
-This should be detected as an inactive connection by the node as the client did not sent a whole message body.

 ##### Acceptance Criteria

+###### Step 1:

 Node disconnects the test before the wait finishes.